FAIR-BioRS/Guidelines/versions/v1.0.1/README.md

 generator [8,9] and CFF file initializer [10,11] are available to help prepare both.

-Provide, at least, the following fields in the codemeta.json file: Software name (“name”), Software description/abstract (“description”), Authors (“givenName”, “familyName”) with their Organization name (“affiliation”), Keywords (“keywords”), Programming Language (“programmingLanguage”), Release date (“dateModified”), License used (“license”).
+Provide, at least, the following fields in the codemeta.json file: Software name (“name”), Software description/abstract (“description”), Unique identifier ("identifier"), Authors (“givenName”, “familyName”) with their Organization name
+(“affiliation”), Keywords (“keywords”), Programming Language (“programmingLanguage”), First and current release date (“dataPublished” and “dateModified”), License used (“license”).

-Provide, at least, the following fields in the CITATION.cff file: Authors ("given-names", “family-names") with their Organization name (“affiliation”), Software description/abstract (“abstract”), Keywords (“keywords”), License (“license”), Release date (“date-released”).
+Provide, at least, the following fields in the CITATION.cff file: Authors ("given-names", “family-names") with their Organization name (“affiliation”), Software description/abstract (“abstract”), Unique identifier ("identifiers"), Keywords (“keywords”), License
+(“license”), Release date (“date-released”).

 ## Step 4: Choose a license
 Include the license terms in a LICENSE file located in the root directory of the software.
 While the FAIR4RS principles do not require research software to be open-source, it is highly recommended using a license approved by the Open Source Initiative (OSI) [12].
 Amongst those licenses, it is encouraged to use the permissive MIT [13] or Apache 2.0 [14] licenses.
 Use “Choose a license” for help [15].
+Ensure that the selected license is compatible with the requirements of the licenses of the software’s dependencies.

 ## Step 5: Share software on a repository